 •Your total taxes after adjustments and nonrefundable credits (Form 941, line 12) for either the current quarter or the preceding quarter are less than $2,500, you didn’t incur a $100,000 next-day deposit obligation during the current quarter, and you’re paying in full with a timely filed return; or

-•You’re a monthly schedule depositor making a payment in accordance with the Accuracy of Deposits Rule.
+•You’re a monthly schedule depositor making a payment in accordance with the accuracy of deposits rule.
 See section 11 of Pub.
 15 for details.
 In this case, the amount of your payment may be $2,500 or more.

 Otherwise, you must make deposits by electronic funds transfer.
 See section 11 of Pub.
 15 for deposit instructions.
 Don’t use Form 941-V to make federal tax deposits.